jonifreidkes/MSE/Electroacoustics 1/README.md

 # Electroacoustics 1
 ## Welcome!
-In this repository you can find the coursework projects from 2016 written in spanish.
-Main topics you can find:
+In this repository you can find coursework projects from 2016 written in spanish.
+Main topics:

 - Audio Engineering
 - Acoustic Measurements